FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 - [Code2040 - Playbook](https://playbook.code2040.org)
-    -   This is great not just for minorities interested in tech, but just for anyone who wants a really great layout of what’s recommend before applying and interviewing for a software development internship.
-This sort of logic applies for competitive coding bootcamps as well, so get out there! :) The founder of the organization, [Tristan Walker](https://www.fastcompany.com/3037933/the-visible-man "Tristan Walker - Fast Company"), is also friggin’ awesome.
+    -   This is great not just for minorities interested in tech, but just for anyone who wants a really great layout of what's recommend before applying and interviewing for a software development internship.
+This sort of logic applies for competitive coding bootcamps as well, so get out there! :) The founder of the organization, [Tristan Walker](https://www.fastcompany.com/3037933/the-visible-man "Tristan Walker - Fast Company"), is also friggin' awesome.

 [\
 ](https://fvcproductions.files.wordpress.com/2014/11/hack-reactor-interior.jpg)